Frequently Asked Questions

 What you need to know about selling your business

 Some businesses sell in as little as one week, and some even before they hit the public.
 Similar to real estate, if the market is good and the price is right, a business may sell much faster.
 Our detailed valuations ensure that your business is priced reasonably within the market.

-It can take anywhere from 1 week to 18 months for your business to sell, based on numerous factors.
+On average, it can take anywhere from 1 week to 18 months for your business to sell, based on numerous factors.
 We do our best to address all obstacles and prepare for success before we hit the market to achieve the best possible outcome.

 We work with the seller to create a confidential ‘blind profile’ for the business.
 The blind profile is a blurb highlighting various facts about the business.
 We use the blind profile in the email announcement to our buyer list and for advertising on business-for-sale sites.
 The blind profile is written to entice buyers and prompt them to sign a Non-Disclosure Agreement (NDA) before accessing further details about your business.